saranicole/TraitCraft/README.md

 9. Open the Research view
 10. See the icon(s) of the actively researching character(s) next to their needed traits - you will need to manually craft for now

+### How it works

+In order to operate within the limits of console addons, there is a setting that reduces the number of traits that this will scan - the "limit" setting.
+This is intended for use with many characters that are brand new or have many traits they need to limit the memory requirements.
+If this setting is turned off, the addon will scan one trait per research line (equipment or weapon type).

+This addon does not currently scan and store all needed traits for every crafting type and research line in order to conserve memory.
+I will investigate ways to do this, but for now, seeing only one trait per research line is expected behavior.

+This behavior may change as time goes on and I can observe how players are using this addon.

 ### Thanks, Credit, and Inspiration

 I give credit to Baertram and the other developers ingeniousclown, katkat42, and Randactyl who developed [LibResearch](https://www.esoui.com/downloads/info517-LibResearch.html) and [Research Assistant](https://www.esoui.com/downloads/info111-ResearchAssistantFindyourresearchableitems.html), some code of which I used and modified.
 When I get to the autocraft feature I will no doubt look at [Dolgubon's Lazy Writ Crafter](https://www.esoui.com/downloads/info1346-DolgubonsLazyWritCrafter.html) by Dolgubon as well.